thumbliner/thumbliner/loop.md

 ---

-> “What we have done wasn’t all that hard to do, and it’s not all that hard to explain.
-All that said and done, I think a lot of people just don’t get it.”<br>
+> “Education is somebody else telling you what to think, while learning is opening yourself to new possibilities, and grasping a concept because you understand it on a personal level.”<br>
-> — Charlie Munger
+> — Sid Meier

 ---